BradPatras/todometer-android/README.md

 - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata): Keeping the UI up to date with the state of the tasks in the database.
 This plays really well together with Room.
 - [RxJava](https://github.com/ReactiveX/RxJava): Making it possible to chain database events easily in the background.
 Probably overkill for my purposes.
 - [Dagger](https://github.com/google/dagger): I started the project with the intent of injecting everything but ended up only using it for the repository dependency.
+- [Lottie](https://github.com/airbnb/lottie-android): For a fun little animation when you complete all your tasks

 &nbsp;